New Jersey Chapter Leadership

 Chief Executive Officer

-He has served in a variety of senior management positions at Sterling Drug and Kodak including President of Health Imaging, President of the Commercial Business Group and Executive Vice President of Eastman Kodak and Group Executive of the Photography Group.
+Coyne has served in a variety of senior management positions at Sterling Drug and Kodak, including president of Health Imaging, president of the Commercial Business Group, and executive vice president of Eastman Kodak and group executive of the Photography Group.
 He left Kodak in 2003 to pursue his passion for CEO leadership development and more effective board governance.

 Nominating and Governance Chair

-Mr. Fuller is the founder of Epsen Fuller Group, a leading executive search, board and leadership consulting firm, and has served as its Managing Director & CEO since 1997.
-He has delivered over 300 board and leadership projects for Fortune 500 and SMEâ€™s, as well as private equity or venture-backed clients in the Consumer & Lifestyle, Life Science, and Technology - Digital - Media sectors.
+Fuller is the founder of Epsen Fuller Group, a leading executive search, board, and leadership consulting firm, and has served as its managing director and CEO since 1997.
+He has delivered over 300 board and leadership projects for Fortune 500 and subject-matter experts, as well as private equity or venture-backed clients in the consumer and lifestyle, life science, and technology/digital media sectors.

-Tom is an author and frequent speaker on leadership, board composition, succession planning and building high-performance organizations.
-He has delivered keynote addresses and panel presentations to various business groups to include National Association of Corporate Directors (NACD), The Human Capital Forum, The Association of Executive Search Consultants (AESC), New York Venture Association, New Jersey Technology Council, Council of Growing Companies, BioNJ, Pennsylvania BIO, and New York Entrepreneurs Forum.
+Fuller is an author and frequent speaker on leadership, board composition, succession planning, and building high-performance organizations.
+He has delivered keynote addresses and panel presentations to various business groups, including NACD, The Human Capital Forum, AESC, New York Venture Association, New Jersey Technology Council, Council of Growing Companies, BioNJ, Pennsylvania BIO, and New York Entrepreneurs Forum.

 Membership Committee Chair